Other Areas of Stationary Source Enforcement

 High Priority Violation Program

 This program tracks significant violators in 27 of the 35 Air Pollution Control Districts (Districts) in California.
 Staff collects data such as rule violated, penalty amount, period of violation, and date compliance verified.
 A report of this data is sent to the California EPA and the Districts so that they may monitor and control those violators.
-For more information, please email James McCormack or telephone (916) 324-8020.
+For more information, please email Taylor Grose or telephone (916) 324-8020.